Wilbur Fitzgerald

 Wilbur Fitzgerald (born September 15, 1948) is an American film and television actor.
-He is perhaps best known for playing district attorney Gerard Darnelle in the American crime drama television series In the Heat of the Night.
+He is best known for playing district attorney Gerard Darnelle in the American crime drama television series In the Heat of the Night.

 Fitzgerald appeared in numerous television programs including NCIS: New Orleans, Matlock, Walker, Texas Ranger, Prison Break, Drop Dead Diva, Friday Night Lights, The Cape and October Road.
-He also appeared in numerous films such as The Hunger Games: Catching Fire, Anchorman 2: The Legend Continues, The Rose and the Jackal (as a reporter), RoboCop 3, The Greening of Whitney Brown, Baby Driver, Radioland Murders and That Darn Cat.
+He also appeared in numerous films such as The Hunger Games: Catching Fire, Anchorman 2: The Legend Continues, The Rose and the Jackal (as a reporter), RoboCop 3, The Greening of Whitney Brown, Baby Driver, Radioland Murders, That Darn Cat, and Are You There God?
+It's Me, Margaret.

+Fitzgerald played Captain Will Fritz in the 2016 miniseries 11.22.63.